kevzettler/kevzettler.github.com/_posts/2015-08-10-react_data_fetching_with_relay.md

 React is ushering in a new era of front end web development.
 Published by Facebook, it has rapidly become a popular technology used in production by [many technology companies](https://github.com/facebook/react/wiki/Sites-Using-React).
 In this article, we're going to be discussing a new complimentary React framework called Relay.

 ## The Problem With Data Fetching In React
 As React has grown in popularity, the scale and complexity of projects built with React has grown with it.
 React is primarily a view layer technology.
-This has caused some teams to hit unknown territory or limitations while building their projects.
+This has caused some teams to hit unknown territory or limitations while building projects that require more infrastructure.
 Facebook has been proactive in offering support and guidance during these growing pains.

 ###Flux
 One of these early growing pains for developers using React was event handling.
 Facebook responded by publishing Flux, an abstract pattern that encouraged unidirectional data flow for handling events in React.